 I still always read the label to double-check that it wasn't manufactured on the same line as something else that has gluten, but I've never found a cocoa powder that isn't gluten free.

 A bigger issue would be using an open container of cocoa powder in a home that bakes with wheat flour.
 Someone could have used the same measuring spoon or cup to measure the cocoa after the flour.

-How do you make gluten free brownies dairy free?
+How do you make gluten free brownies recipe dairy free?

-Both readers, and myself, have tested coconut oil and vegetable oil with great results.
-I usually use a vegetable oil or cooking oil, and they turn out great every time!
+Both readers, and I, have tested coconut oil and vegetable oil with great results.
+I usually use vegetable oil or canola oil, and they turn out great every time!